ibm-cloud-docs/openshift/rovs-cluster-create.md

     {: note}

     **Cluster encryption**
     :   Optional.
-Enable a key management service (KMS) provider to encrypt secrets in your cluster.
+Enable a key management service (KMS) provider to encrypt the secrets in your cluster.

-    - Select a KMS instance (e.g., Key Protect or Hyper Protect Crypto Services)
+    - Select the root key by Instance
     - Choose a root key CRN for encryption

     **Ingress secrets management**
     :   Optional.
-Register an IBM Cloud Secrets Manager instance to manage ingress subdomain certificates and secrets.
+Register an IBM Cloud Secrets Manager instance to the cluster for managing ingress subdomain certificates and secrets.

     Service authorization is required to allow OpenShift to communicate with Secrets Manager.
-Click **Authorize now** to create a policy, or go to IAM to create a custom policy.
+Click **Authorize now** to create a policy scoped to all resources in this account, or go to IAM to create a policy with custom scoping.
     {: note}

     **VPC security groups**
     :   Optional.
-Provide up to four custom security groups to apply to all worker nodes instead of the default VPC security group.
+Provide up to four custom security groups to apply to all worker nodes on the VPC cluster instead of the default VPC security group.
+The default VPC security group will not be applied.

  11. Configure **Cluster details**:

     **Cluster name**
     :   Enter a unique name for your cluster (e.g., `my-vs-cluster`).